 Transistor works as a driver in this application which gives the required current to the relay to get it turned on when it is in saturation Mode.

-Light emitting diode is used to indicate whether circuit breaker is on or off.
+Light emitting diode is used to indicate whether the circuit breaker is on or off.

 A relay is a switch that is used to control high power electrical load (like Circuit Breaker, Motor, and Solenoid).
-Normal switch cannot handle high power load that is why relay is used to control high power electrical load.
+A normal switch cannot handle a high power load that is why relay is used to control high power electrical load.

 Working Principle of Remote Controlling of Circuit Breaker by Microcontroller

-Assumed microcontroller gives 3.3V when the pin is high and 0V when pin is low.
-Choose a relay of 12 V and 360 ohm coil resistance then current taken by relay to get turn on
+The assumed microcontroller gives 3.3V when the pin is high and 0V when the pin is low.
+Choose a relay of 12 V and 360-ohm coil resistance then-current taken by the relay to get turn on

-= 1.2 V) takes around 20mA current then resistance
+LED (forward voltage = 1.2 V) takes around 20mA current then resistance RLED